edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

    where `project-name-env` can be any name that you want to give.
 Example: `virtualenv sentiment-analysis-env`

-   <small>Having **-env** at the end is not mandatory, that it gives an indication that helps us understand that this is a virtual environment directory.</small>
+   <small>Having **-env** at the end is not mandatory, it gives an indication that helps us understand that this is a virtual environment directory.</small>

    **Activate the virtual environment to start using it.**